iBurnApp/iBurn-Android/README.md

 * Update `EMBARGO_DATE` in Embargo.java
 * Update `UNLOCK_CODE` in SECRETS.kt

-#### Art Images/Audio Tour

-The art images and audio can be pulled from the iburn-Data library and should be put in `./assets/art_images` and `./assets/audio_tour` respectively.

 #### Update playa data

 1. Check out iBurn-Data into a directory adjacent to this repository's root, and point iBurn-Data to the branch appropriate for the current year.
 Note this will usually be the private repo.
 2. `./gradlew updateData`.
-This will copy updated map, geocoder, art images, and api (camp, art, event) json files to this repo.
+This will copy updated map, geocoder, art images, art audio tour, and api json (camp, art, event) files to this repo.
 3. If the map.mbtiles were updated, bump `MapboxMapFragment.MBTILES_VERSION`
-4 Update `DATABASE_NAME` in `PlayaDatabase2.kt` to represent the current year.
+4. Update `DATABASE_NAME` in `PlayaDatabase2.kt` to represent the current year.
 Commit this change.
 5. Make these temporary changes to app to generate a database file from JSON.
 Do not commit:
       *  Set `USE_BUNDLED_DB` to `false` in `PlayaDatabase2.kt`
       *  Uncomment the call to `bootstrapDatabaseFromJson` in `MainActivity`'s `onCreate`